Natandradesa/fuzzy-coclustering-interval-data/README.md

 - `algorithms/`: implementations of the clustering and co-clustering methods.
 - `benchmark_application/`: scripts for the real-data experiments.
 - `interval_datasets/`: interval-valued benchmark datasets used in the experiments.
-- `metrics/`: evaluation measures and validation indices.
+- `metrics/`: code for the evaluation measures.
 - `notebooks/`: Jupyter Notebook code for analyzing the results.
 - `synthetic_application/`: scripts for the synthetic-data experiments.
 - `utils/`: auxiliary functions shared across the project.